imyuanx/chatgpt-proxy/README.md

 <img width="600" src="public/proxy.png" alt="Proxy service"/>

-The address in the red box is fully forwarded to `https://api.openai.com` and is accessible within the country
+The resulting two addresses will be fully forwarded to `https://api.openai.com` and both will be domestically accessible, where `.../proxy-sse` supports SSE

 You can use the proxy service in applications that support custom apis to invoke the "openai" interface domestically